vicumg/mail-cleaner/README.md

 - Delete emails by rules:
   - By sender address
   - By sender domain
+  - By AI classification (using local Ollama)
 - Optimized for large mailboxes (tens of thousands of emails)
 - Multiple email accounts support via configuration
+- AI-powered spam detection with customizable prompts

 ---